-Shockwave therapy is a non-invasive method of treatment focused on resolving pain and injuries, especially chronic conditions in the elbows, feet and shoulders.
-This new approach to managing pain supported by a range of peer reviewed research with great results for hard to fix areas like Plantar Fasciitis, Patella Tendinopathy and Shoulder Impingment Syndrome.
+Shock Wave Therapy is a non-invasive method of treatment, focussing on relieving pain caused by injury or illness especially, chronic conditions affecting elbows, feet and shoulders.
+This revolutionary approach to managing pain is endorsed by healthcare professionals worldwide.
+It has proven results and is a highly effective treatment for hard to fix areas like Plantar Fasciitis, Patella Tendinopathy and Shoulder Impingement Syndrome, as confirmed by peer reviewed research.

-Shockwave Therapy is used all over the world from the top Harley Street Clinic in London to professional sports teams including Manchester United and Chelsea FC.
-It is taking the medical world by storm!
+Shock Wave Therapy is used all over the world from the top Harley Street Clinic in London to professional sports teams including Manchester United and Chelsea FC.
+It is taking physio in London and the medical world by storm!

 Trevor McLeod - Elbow pain